projectcalico/calico/RELEASING.md

 1. Choose a Calico version number, e.g. `v3.2.0`.

 1. Select the appropriate component version numbers, and create any necessary releases.
+Follow the instructions in each repository for further information.

    The following components _must_ use the same version number as the Calico version number chosen above, and thus must be re-released for every Calico release.